vgari001/template-lab-01-intro-to-sct/README.md

 # User specific aliases and functions
 ```

+The `cat` command is short for "concatenate" which has a lot of different uses, but here we are using it to output the contents of the file to the terminal.
 This server uses a version of CentOS Linux, which is a Linux distribution that has the benefit of being extremely stable.
-The problem with this version of Linux is that in order to keep it stable, the CentOS developers do not update its tools to new versions very often.
-The version of the Git tool that is installed is not compatible with the online service GitHub, so you will need to enable an updated version of the tool for your account with the following command in your terminal:
+The problem with this version of Linux is that in order to keep it stable, the CentOS developers don't update the available software often.
+In this class (and very likely in industry) you will use Git to version, coordinate, and submit your code to online storage, known as a repository.
+The README you are currently viewing is actually stored in a git repo.
+The version of the Git tool that is currently available as the default on hammer is not compatible with the online service GitHub, so you will need to enable an updated version of the tool for your account with the following command in your terminal:

 ```
 $ source /opt/rh/devtoolset-6/enable
 ```

-This will allow you to use a newer version of Git that is compatible with GitHub. **You will need to run this command every time you login to Hammer**, or alternatively, add it to your `.bashrc` using Emacs or Vim.
+This will allow you to use a newer version of Git that is compatible with GitHub as well as give you access to a compiler which has the C++11 standard which we will need for this class.
+You would normally need to run this command every time you login to hammer which is not ideal.
+Instead, you will modify the `.bashrc` file to run this command for you every time your open a terminal, which will require you to learn the basics of a command line text editor such as Vim or Emacs.

-> Note: If you are unfamiliar with command line editors, you can read these tutorials for [Vim](https://www.linux.com/tutorials/vim-101-beginners-guide-vim/) and [Emacs](http://www.jesshamrick.com/2012/09/10/absolute-beginners-guide-to-emacs/) to get started.
-Knowing at least one command line editor is extremely important since lots of new development is being done on cloud servers which do not have visual interfaces.
+> Note: If you are unfamiliar with command line editors, you should read these tutorials for [Vim](https://www.linux.com/tutorials/vim-101-beginners-guide-vim/) or [Emacs](http://www.jesshamrick.com/2012/09/10/absolute-beginners-guide-to-emacs/) to get started.
+Knowing at least one command line editor is extremely important since most servers (especially cloud based server instnaces) do not have visual interfaces, so the only way to make changes to files on them is through a command line editor.

-To make our lives easier for future labs, let's go ahead and add that source command into `.bashrc`.
-We will be using Vim for this example.
-Make sure you are in your home directory.
-Then, type `vim .bashrc`.
-This will open up `.bashrc` for editing in the Vim environment.
-Move down to the line that has `# User specific aliases and functions`.
+We will be using Vim here to add the necessary code to the `.bashrc` file.
+Make sure you are in your home directory and type `vim .bashrc` to open the `.bashrc` file for editing in Vim.
+Vim is designed to allow programmers to work quickly, so it tries to keep you hands on the home row of the keyboard as much as possible.
+It uses the `j` key to move down, the `k` key to move up, the `l` key to move right, and the `h` key to move left.
+Move down to the line that has `# User specific aliases and functions` using these keys.
 Next, hit `Shift-A`.
 This will move your cursor to the end of the line and put you in Insert mode.
+Vim has multiple modes, the major ones of which are normal mode which takes key commands as as `hjkl` to move or `Shift-A`, and insertion mode, which allows you to type text like you would in a word document (there is also a visual mode which is very useful but we won't cover here).
+You can tell if you are in insert mode by the **-- INSERT --** at the bottom of your window and can use the Escape key to go back to normal mode.

-Go ahead and press Enter to go to the next line.
-Type in `source /opt/rh/devtoolset-6/enable`, then hit the Esc key, type `:wq` and hit Enter. `:` puts you in command mode, `w` saves the file, and `q` quits the editor (you can also type `:x`, where `x` combines the actions of `wq` into one character.
+Go ahead and press Enter while in insert mode to go to (and create) the next line.
+Type in `source /opt/rh/devtoolset-6/enable`, then hit the Esc key to go back to normal mode.
+Type `:` to enter a command sequence followed by `wq` which represent writing the file (`w`) and quiting the program (`q`) and hit Enter.
+The `:` puts you in command mode which is very powerful in Vim and will let you do everything from [replace all behavior]() to [running bash commands without exiting Vim]().
 Congrats!
 You have added your first user-specific command into `.bashrc`.
-Now, run `source .bashrc` to make sure the new devtools are loaded.
+Now, run `source .bashrc` to make sure the new devtools are loaded (you need to do this to reload the file, otherwise you would need to quit hammer and log back in for the `.bashrc` file to load).

 Another useful tool is aliasing.
 Aliasing works well when you have a complicated and/or elongated command to type in that you can shorten to something more recognizable.
 Think of passing a really long URL through [bit.ly](https://bitly.com).
 Let's look at a way to use aliasing.

-`ls -al` is a nifty command to have, but wouldn't it be cool to type `la` instead?
+`ls -al` is a nifty command to have, but wouldn't it be cool to type something shorter like `la` instead?
 Let's go ahead and try that.
 Repeat the steps above with opening up `.bashrc` in Vim.
 Type the following command on the next line (after where you put the source commmand):

 ```
 alias la="ls -al"